mattj-io/blog/content/post/pyspark-deploys.md

 Note that any arguments for Spark directly precede the job on the DC/OS CLI, arguments after the job are interpreted as to be passed to the job itself.

-So my next problem is that I need to include a Spark library, spark-sql-kafka, which I only have a Maven co-ordinate for.
-The DC/OS Spark CLI extension doesn't have the --packages switch, so how can I pass this into Spark ?
-Yes, I could directly go into the cluster, start running things manually, but my aim here is automation so I want to just be exercising the DC/OS CLI directly.
+So my next problem is that I need to include a Spark library, spark-sql-kafka, which I only have Maven co-ordinates for.
+The DC/OS Spark CLI extension doesn't support the --packages switch, so how can I pass this into Spark ?
+Yes, I could manually go into the cluster, start running things by hand, but my aim here is full automation so I want to just be exercising the DC/OS CLI directly.

 After a lot of hair pulling and googling, I noticed the DC/OS CLI has a --submit-args switch to set Spark configuration values :